India to milk advantage from curbs on New Zealand dairy products

-India's milk production is likely to rise almost 5 percent in the year to next March to 133 million tons, said R G Chandramogan, managing director of Hatsun Agro Products Ltd, one of the country's leading milk powder exporters.
+India's milk production is likely to rise almost 5 percent in the year to next March to 133 million tonnes, said R G Chandramogan, managing director of Hatsun Agro Products Ltd , one of the country's leading milk powder exporters.

-Traditionally, most of that production stays at home as a protein staple for a population of 1.2 billion, but with domestic demand pegged at around 128 million tons, there should be more milk available to make skimmed milk powder (SMP) for export.
-The Indian government also usually restricts overseas sales to keep a lid on local prices.

-But, with more milk powder, a weaker rupee currency and Chinese restrictions on using some New Zealand products in the wake of Fonterra's whey powder concentrate contamination scare, [ID:nL4N0G70HI] India expects its SMP exports to jump by more than half to 100,000 tons this year, said R.S.
-Sodhi, managing director of Gujarat Cooperative Milk Marketing Federation Ltd (GCMMF), India's top milk product exporter and owner of Amul, the nation's best-known milk and dairy products brand.

 Referring to New Zealand's food safety issue, Sodhi said: "We don't have such a problem.
 This is a very good opportunity for India.
 Definitely our exports will rise this year."